MIT-LCP/mimic-website/content/mimictables/callout.md

 `CREATETIME` provides the time and date that the call out was initiated. `UPDATETIME` provides the last time at which the call out event was updated. `ACKNOWLEDGETIME` is the time at which the call out was first acknowledged.
 `OUTCOMETIME` is the time at which the `CALLOUT_OUTCOME` occurred. `FIRSTRESERVATIONTIME` and `CURRENTRESERVATIONTIME` provide information regarding ward reservations.

-# Important considerations

-* Call out data is *not* available for all adult patients, as the data collection only began part way through the collection of the MIMIC database
-* Call out data is *never* available for neonates